 6 Maas: The diagonals are perpendicular to each other.

 7 Lecturer: Yes, the diagonals are perpendicular.
-Let's check this feature on your page.
-Each of you will draw the diagonals in the three shapes and check if right angles are formed?
+Let’s check this feature on your page.
+Each of you will draw the diagonals in the three shapes and check if right angles are formed.

 8 The students: [drawing the diagonals and checking] Yes.
-All are perpendicular.?
+All are perpendicular.

-9 Lecturer: If so, what is the first feature of the kite that you discovered??
+9 Lecturer: If so, what is the first feature of the kite that you discovered?

-10 The students: The students: the diagonals are perpendicular in all three.
+10 The students: The diagonals are perpendicular in all three.

 11 Lecturer: What does it mean that the diagonals are perpendicular?

-12 Rime: They form a 90 angle.
+12 Rime: They form a 90-degree angle.

-13 Lecturer: Right, they form an angle of 90.
+13 Lecturer: Right, they form an angle of 90 degrees.
 What else do you see about the diagonals?

-During the discussion , two arguments were raised (4 and 5), which are presented in figures 1 and 2.
-The numbering of the following argument, is due to their chronological order of appearance in the discussion relevant to the presented mathematical event.
-Regarding the inclusion relationship event about a square and a kite, a claim was made by Rima, she debated whether square is a rectangle or not.
-[1]: According to Toulmin's model, Rima's claim can be broken down as shown in Figure 2:
+During the discussion , two arguments were raised (Arguments 4 and 5 below), which are presented in Figures 1 and 2.
+The numbering of the following arguments reflects the chronological order of their appearance in the discussion relevant to the presented mathematical event.
+Regarding the inclusion relationship event about a square and a kite, a claim was made by Rima, who debated whether a square is a rectangle or not [1].
+According to Toulmin’s model, Rima’s claim can be broken down as shown in Figure 2.

-figure 2
+Figure 2

 Argument 4 -The Visual Appearance of the Square Does Not Resemble a Kite

-The diagram above shows the student's deliberation and thought process during the discussion, while showing how visual judgment can lead to confusion or uncertainty about critical geometric features and the relationships between them.
-But, after that, the participants began to break down the properties of the kite and the properties of the square and look for the relationships between them.
-As a result, argument 5 arose which refers to common features between a square and a kite.
-Especially because the diagonals are perpendicular to each other.
-The next argument about common property between kite and square was made by another participant, called Maas (see Figure 3).
+Figure 2 shows the participant’s deliberation and thought process during the discussion, illustrating how visual judgment can lead to confusion or uncertainty about critical geometric features and the relationships between them.
+Subsequently, the participants began to break down the properties of the kite and the properties of the square and to look for the relationships between them.
+As a result, Argument 5 arose, which refers to common features between a square and a kite, especially because the diagonals are perpendicular to each other.
+The next argument, about the common properties of a kite and a square, was made by a participant named Maas (see Figure 3).

-figure 3
+Figure 3

-Argument 5 - A common Property between a Kite and a Square: Two Diagonals are Perpendicular to Each Other
+Argument 5 - A common Property of a Kite and a Square: Two Diagonals are Perpendicular to Each Other

-Figure 3 describes a process in which the participants identify the critical feature of the perpendicularity of the diagonals in prototypical and non-prototypical kites.
-Through presenting the data, examining it, and concluding that perpendicularity is a property common to the square and the kite, they conclude that it is an important property common to all shapes.
+Figure 3 illustrates a process by which the participants identified the critical feature of the perpendicularity of the diagonals in prototypical and non-prototypical kites.
+By presenting the data, examining it, and concluding that perpendicularity is a property common to the square and the kite, they concluded that it is an important property common to all these shapes.

 Discussion

-The object of the current study is to examine the impact of analyzing mathematical events on identifying and justifying inclusion relationships between various quadrilaterals.
-The findings indicated that the discussion of mathematical events helped in revealing participants relying on non-critical attributes exclusive to prototypical examples.
-Moreover, the need to explain and support their claims lead them to use formal definitions or critical attributes which contribute to them to see that certain shapes share attributes and belong to broader categories.
-For example, Episode 1 presented, progressed from initial visual uncertainty to a systematic comparison of kite and square properties, leading participants to identify critical shared attributes , ultimately concluding that a square possesses the properties of a kite.
-The results that emerged in the current study also align with other studies (e.g., Markovitz, 2003; Stockero et al., 2019) that emphasize the effectiveness of engagement with analyses of mathematical events.
-The application of Toulmin model effectively highlights how structured reasoning changed, such as, warrants and backing presented the transition from initial misunderstanding to a more nuanced and accurate grasp of mathematical inclusion relationships between shapes.
+The objective of the current study was to examine the impact of analyzing mathematical events on identifying and justifying inclusion relationships between various quadrilaterals.
+The findings indicated that the discussion of mathematical events helped in revealing participants’ reliance on non-critical attributes that are exclusive to prototypical examples.
+Moreover, the need to explain and support their claims led them to use formal definitions or critical attributes, which contributed to them seeing that certain shapes share attributes and belong to broader categories.
+For example, as presented in Episode 1, the discussion progressed from initial visual uncertainty to a systematic comparison of the properties of a kite and a square, leading participants to identify critical shared attributes and ultimately concluding that a square possesses the properties of a kite.
+The results that emerged in the current study align with previous studies (e.g., Markovitz, 2003; Stockero et al., 2019) that emphasize the effectiveness of engagement with analyses of mathematical events.
+The application of the Toulmin model effectively highlights how structured reasoning changed, such as presenting warrants and backing in the transition from initial misunderstanding to a more nuanced and accurate grasp of mathematical inclusion relationships between shapes.